freenas/freenas-docs/userguide/logout.rst

 Log Out
 =======

-Click :guilabel:`Settings` in the upper right, then :guilabel:`Log out` to log out.
+Click :guilabel:`Exit/Restart` in the upper right, then :guilabel:`Log out`.

-Confirm the choice to log out.
 The window returns to the %brand% log in screen when finished.